tonyklawrence/exercises/options/README.md

 `Call` Options give the owner the right to buy the underlying for a fixed price `K` (the strike) at expiration.

-The payoff of this option is thus `S - K` when the stock's spot price `S` is above the strike `K`, and `0` otherwise.
+The value of this option is thus `S - K` when the stock's spot price `S` is above the strike `K`, and `0` otherwise.

 `Put` Options give the owner the right to sell the underlying for a fixed price.

-This option has a payoff of `K - S` when the stock's spot price is below the strike `K`, and `0` otherwise.
+This option has a value of `K - S` when the stock's spot price is below the strike `K`, and `0` otherwise.

 ## Relevant Equations

-The payoff equations for this option are given by:
+The value equations for this option are given by:

     Call(t) = max(S(t) - K, 0)
      Put(t) = max(K - S(t), 0)